ArmendGashi/fetch/README.md

 ### Webpack usage

-To use fetch with webpack, you will need `import-loader`, `export-loader`, `es6-promise` and require it this way:
+To use fetch with webpack, you will need `imports-loader`, `exports-loader`, `es6-promise` and require it this way:

 ```javascript
 var fetch = require('imports?self=>{},es6p=es6-promise,Promise=>es6p.Promise!exports?self.fetch!whatwg-fetch');